Mugison

 Örn Elías Guðmundsson, known professionally as Mugison (born 4 September 1976), is an Icelandic musician.

 Early life

 In 1977, Guðmundsson and his family moved from Reykjavík to Ísafjörður.
-In 1982, his family made the move from Iceland to Cape Verde in Northwest Africa.
-The reason they moved was because his father was there as a part of a volunteer program teaching locals how to fish.
-Guðmundsson spent his childhood in Cape Verde owning various pet monkeys and swimming as a pastime.
-He did not start school until the age of 9.
+In 1982, his family made the move from Iceland to Cape Verde where his father volunteered in a program teaching locals how to fish.
+Guðmundsson spent his childhood in Cape Verde, where he owned several pet monkeys and swam as a pastime.
+He did not begin school until the age of 9.

 From the age of 10 to 14, he lived in and around many parts of Reykjavík.
 At 14, he moved to Hrísey.
-During the winter, he was sent to a boarding school from the age of 14 to 17.
-This is where Guðmundsson began to explore and discover music.
-Prior to moving to Hrísey, he had been a swimmer and football player.
-He was not overly interested in the arts.
+He was sent to a boarding school every winter from the age of 14 to 17, where Guðmundsson began to explore and discover music.
+Prior to moving to Hrísey, he had been a swimmer and football player, and was not overly interested in the arts.